The biggest challenge of working from home that many of us face, is the fact that suddenly we’re on our own.

 1. A location

 There are several apps you can use for coworking.
 Many project management tools offer some kind of coworking environment; there are dedicated apps out there as well, like Sococo.

 If you want to get started for free, appear.in is a great option; it’s free for small groups, and it’s reasonably stable.
 My own favourite is Zoom; the free version won’t do much for you if you’ve got more than 2 people joining, but the lowest paid plan offers the possibility to open up a “room” to anyone who has the link, 24/7.

 You’ll want some basic rules before you get started.
 You can call them “suggestions” or whatever you like, but make sure you’ve got a foundation that works for YOU - so you can get the most out of it.

 When I co-work, I like to set dedicated working times.
 These are time slots of (usually) anywhere between 17 and 55 minutes, where nobody starts chatting randomly, so we can each work on our thing.
-We use a joint timer on Cuckoo.com to keep track; that way even people who aren’t in the room can see what’s happening inside… and join during the breaks.
+We use a joint timer on Cuckoo.team to keep track; that way even people who aren’t in the room can see what’s happening inside… and join during the breaks.
 Read more about how I use pomodoros to get more focused in this article!

 I also think it’s important to set dedicated breaks.
 When the timer goes off after a pomodoro, it’s tempting to just continue working; however, we all need to stretch our legs at times, take a bathroom break, go make ourselves some tea.
 And in this case, we’re here to remind each other to take that break.